 How to Price Your IT Services in the UAE Without Losing Money

-Pricing is one of the most consequential decisions a tech founder makes, yet it is often approached informally — based on what competitors appear to charge or what feels reasonable in the moment.
-In the UAE's current business environment, where Corporate Tax, VAT, and mandatory compliance costs are now permanent features of the landscape, pricing without a clear understanding of your cost base is a direct path to eroding your profitability.
+Pricing is one of the most consequential decisions a tech founder makes.
+In the UAE's current business environment, pricing without a clear understanding of your cost base is a direct path to eroding your profitability.

 Step 1: Know Your True Cost Base

 Before you can price profitably, you must have a precise understanding of what it costs to deliver your service.
-For an IT company, this includes both direct costs (the costs directly associated with delivering a specific project or service) and indirect costs (the overhead required to keep the business running regardless of revenue).
+For an IT company, this includes both direct costs (the costs directly associated with delivering a specific project) and indirect costs (the overhead required to keep the business running).

 Direct costs typically include the salaries or contractor fees of the team members working on the engagement, any software licenses or cloud infrastructure purchased specifically for the client, and any third-party services procured on the client's behalf.